NethServer/nethsecurity-docs/migration.rst

 They are required to define a network segment with firewall rules different from those of the primary interface or, more commonly, to correctly manage traffic coming from a network other than the one to which the interface is connected.
 These zones allow for defining specific behavior for that network segment and ensure correct routing in complex environments (e.g., a port forwarding rule with a remote host destination via MPLS or a VPN tunnel).

-In NethSecurity, zones work differently, offering for these cases a much simpler management.
+In NethSecurity, zones work differently from NethServer 7, offering for these cases a much simpler management.
+Typically, in NethSecurity, all previous configurations made with custom zones can be easily managed **without the need to recreate any custom zone**, thanks to the following default behavior.

 **1. Policy inheritance for incoming traffic**